News and Information from Camp Tintype

 Contents and What's New

-The "A to T Wet-Plate Safari" <<< July 26-28, 2024.
-Two seats available as of 2/27/2024.
+The "A to T Wet-Plate Safari" <<< All 2024 classes are over.

-The REAL Wet-Plate Collodion Tintype Boot Camp <<< May 25, 2024.
-Two seats available as of 2/27/2024.
+The REAL Wet-Plate Collodion Tintype Boot Camp <<< All 2024 classes are over.

 Portraiture At Camp Tintype <<< Continues in 2024.